 This course covers the major grape varieties grown around the world.
 Students are taught how to taste wine professionally using the WSET Systematic Approach to Tasting.

+WSET Level 1 Award in Wines is not a pre-requisite for this course.
+Candidates with basic knowledge of wine are welcome to skip straight to Level 2.
 HOW WILL YOU BENEFIT?
 The aim of the course is to focus on the key grape varieties and regions of the world.
 It covers the winemaking process and includes tastings of over 30 local and international wines.

-PROGRAMME OUTLINE How wine is made and other factors influencing the style of wine Key white grape varieties Key black grape varieties Wine-producing regions of the world Sparkling wines Sweet wines and fortified wines Spirits and liqueurs Label terminology Food and wine pairing The WSET Level 2 Systematic Approach to Tasting Wine To gain the qualification students need to pass a multiple-choice paper of 50 questions
+PROGRAMME OUTLINE - How wine is made and other factors influencing the style of wine - Key white grape varieties - Key black grape varieties - Wine-producing regions of the world - Sparkling wines - Sweet wines and fortified wines - Spirits and liqueurs - Label terminology - Food and wine pairing - 1 hour multiple-choice examination Level 2 Award in Wines Specification

 Entries close three weeks before the start of the course.

 Specific dates can be arranged privately for group bookings of 6 or more.